Building a Nokia Composer (RTTTL) Player and WAV-file Generator in the Browser

 Conclusion

-To conclude, I enjoyed exploring how Nokia ringtones were represented in RTTTL, and how you could use alittle bit of Music Theory/Math to generate the corresponding frequencies.
+To conclude, I enjoyed exploring how Nokia ringtones were represented in RTTTL, and how you could use a little bit of music theory and maths to generate the corresponding frequencies.

 /Oscillator

-abstracted away alot of intricacies required to produce the desired sounds.
+abstracted away many of the intricacies required to produce the desired sounds.

-This allowed me to play the sound in real-time, as well was produce an in-memory representation that I could generate a WAV file from.
+This allowed me to play the sound in real-time as well as produce an in-memory representation from which I could generate a WAV file.

-I found the most interesting part of the exercise was researching into how a WAV files was constructed, from a raw bits/bytes level.
+I found the most interesting part of the exercise was researching how a WAV file is constructed at a raw bits/bytes level.